 3.2.1 Special Tools and Consumable Spare Parts.
 Provided within the Contract Price are all special tools and consumable spare parts necessary for the construction, start-up, commissioning and testing of the Facility prior to Substantial Completion.

 3.2.2 Operating Spare Parts.
 Contractor shall solicit from bidders for Equipment, other than the Owner Supplied Equipment, operating and maintenance spare parts lists and proposed pricing for such spare parts concurrently with the bid for such Equipment.
-Contractor shall provide Owner with such priced spare parts list at least ten (10) Business Days prior to the time Contractor intends to place the order for such Equipment with the successful bidder.
-Owner may in its discretion enter into purchase agreements with such Subcontractor for spare parts.
-Contractor shall provide appropriate support to Owner in its negotiations.
-Contractor shall be responsible for receiving, inventorying, storing and handling over to Owner or Owner’s operator, as instructed by Owner, all operating spare parts that Owner or its operator purchase under separate contract with a Subcontractor to the extent that delivery of such spare parts occurs prior to Substantial Completion.
+Contractor shall provide Construction Manager with such priced spare parts list at least ten (10) Business Days prior to the time Contractor intends to place the order for such Equipment with the successful bidder.
+Construction Manager or Owner may in its discretion enter into purchase agreements with such Subcontractor for spare parts.
+Contractor shall provide appropriate support to Construction Manager in its negotiations.
+Contractor shall be responsible for receiving, inventorying, storing and handling over to Construction Manager or Construction Manager’s operator, as instructed by Construction Manager, all operating spare parts that Construction Manager or its operator purchase under separate contract with a Subcontractor to the extent that delivery of such spare parts occurs prior to Substantial Completion.

 3.2.3 Failure During Start-Up.
-If any Equipment fails prior to Final Completion, spare parts may be withdrawn from Owner’s stock to repair the Equipment that failed.
+If any Equipment fails prior to Final Completion, spare parts may be withdrawn from Owner’s or Construction Manager’s stock to repair the Equipment that failed.
 Contractor at its cost shall promptly replace all withdrawn spare parts with new spare parts of the same type made by the same manufacturer.

 3.3 Compliance with Drawings and Review of Drawings and Documents.

 3.3.1 Submission by Contractor.
-Contractor shall timely submit to Owner complete copies of the Facility drawing and documents for those documents listed in Exhibit R-2.
-Within thirty (30) days following the Notice to Proceed Effective Date, Contractor shall provide to Owner a submittal schedule setting out the anticipated dates of issue for all such drawings and documents.
+Contractor shall timely submit to Construction Manager complete copies of the Facility drawing and documents for those documents listed in Exhibit R-2.
+Within thirty (30) days following the Notice to Proceed Effective Date, Contractor shall provide to Construction Manager a submittal schedule setting out the anticipated dates of issue for all such drawings and documents.

-3.3.2 Review by Owner.
-Owner shall notify Contractor of any comments or queries within fifteen (15) days of receiving any drawing or document listed in Exhibit R-2.
-If Owner fails to respond within the fifteen (15) day period, then such drawing or document shall be deemed to have been reviewed by Owner and Owner shall be deemed to have concurred without comment thereto.
-Within ten (10) days following receipt of any comments or queries, Contractor shall amend the drawing or document or otherwise take account of or respond to Owner’s comments or queries and shall resubmit the drawing or document to Owner for review.
-Owner shall notify Contractor of any comments or queries with respect to such a resubmitted drawing or document within seven (7) days of its receipt.
-Within the method, manner or sequence of carrying out the Work, Contractor shall reasonably endeavor to implement Owner’s comments (including comments on matters of safety and ease of operation and maintenance of the Facility), unless such comments are inconsistent with the requirements of this Agreement.
-Owner shall not review or comment on any drawing or document submitted for information except on the grounds that the drawing or document is not in accordance with the requirements of this Agreement, except that Owner shall always be entitled to comment on or require a Change to any such drawing or document by directing a Change Order under Article 6.
+3.3.2 Review by Construction Manager.
+Construction Manager shall notify Contractor of any comments or queries within fifteen (15) days of receiving any drawing or document listed in Exhibit R-2.
+If Construction Manager fails to respond within the fifteen (15) day period, then such drawing or document shall be deemed to have been reviewed by Construction Manager and Construction Manager shall be deemed to have concurred without comment thereto.
+Within ten (10) days following receipt of any comments or queries, Contractor shall amend the drawing or document or otherwise take account of or respond to Construction Manager’s comments or queries and shall resubmit the drawing or document to Construction Manager for review.
+Construction Manager shall notify Contractor of any comments or queries with respect to such a resubmitted drawing or document within seven (7) days of its receipt.
+Within the method, manner or sequence of carrying out the Work, Contractor shall reasonably endeavor to implement Construction Manager’s comments (including comments on matters of safety and ease of operation and maintenance of the Facility), unless such comments are inconsistent with the requirements of this Agreement.
+Construction Manager shall not review or comment on any drawing or document submitted for information except on the grounds that the drawing or document is not in accordance with the requirements of this Agreement, except that Construction Manager shall always be entitled to comment on or require a Change to any such drawing or document by directing a Change Order under Article 6.